 This document describes the three pilots of SPECIAL, that have been conceived by partners PROX, TLABS, and TR.
-The three pilots are one of the means by which SPE-CIAL keeps in touch with real problems and concrete industrial needs; as such they are a source of requirements and research questions, encompassing both technical and legal aspects.
-Each pilot has been refined and analysed during three face to face meetings with the respective pilot leader - that took place between February 28 and March 21 2017 - and during the face to face meeting in Nice (May 8-10 2017), plus several ad hoc teleconferences occured in the first five months of the project.
-This first version of the use case description is primarily aimed at a general description of the pilots and a more detailed account of their data usage policies and informed consent request, that are needed for collecting legal requirements and designing the policy language (deliverables D1.2 and D1.3).
-The other relevant details, needed for eliciting technological requirements, identifying the interfaces between SPECIAL's horizontal components and the pilot-specific components, and designing the user interfaces, will be the subject of the second version of the use case descriptions (D1.5).
-D1.1 is organised as follows: In each of the next three sections, we describe a pilot together with its data usage policy.
-In a final section we collect and summarise the main features of the policies introduced before, which will constitute the pilot-related input to D1.3.
+The three pilots are one of the means by which SPECIAL keeps in touch with real problems and concrete industrial needs; as such they are a source of requirements and research questions, encompassing both technical and legal aspects.
+Each pilot has been refined and analysed during three face to face meetings with the respective pilot leader - that took place between February 28 and March 21 2017 - and during the project's face to face meetings of the first 13 months, plus several ad hoc teleconferences occured in the first five months of the project.
+This second version of the use case description contains a general description of the pilots and a more detailed account of their data usage policies and informed consent request, that are needed for collecting legal requirements and designing the policy language.
+D1.5 is organised as follows: In each of the next three sections, we describe a pilot together with its data usage policy.
+In a final section we collect and summarise the main features of the policies introduced before.
 Furthermore, we will point out some legal challenges stemming from the pilots' data usage policies and related consent requests.
-This will constitute one of the inputs for D1.2.